dyno-might/dyno-might.github.io/_posts/2022-05-23-traitorous.md

 ## The outlier model

 Some opinions we simply do not debate.
 Say you're running for mayor of Paris on a platform that all the buildings in Paris should be removed and the area returned to farmland.
 Most likely, no one would bother to refute your views, aside from perhaps pointing and laughing.
-Your opinion is *so* crazy and *so* obviously bad, that there's nothing to be gained from engaging with you and there's no need to worry about you convincing anyone to join your cause.
+Your opinion is *so* crazy and *so* obviously bad, that there's nothing to be gained from engaging with you and there's no need to worry about you convincing anyone else.

 Is this how people see the other side on issues like abortion?
 If so, that means people are again making a mistake---they believe that the other side has such weak arguments that there's no need to bother opposing them.
 Clearly, for abortion, many people *do* take both sides, so I don't think this model is right.